cn-uofbasel/p2p-basel/checklist.markdown

        [ ] Design
        [ ] Vote on amounts required
-       [ ] Send to [Stitch Bienne](https://stitchbienne.ch/fr/home) for fabrication, at least 2 weeks before the event
+       [ ] Send to [Stitch Bienne](https://stitchbienne.ch/fr/home) for fabrication, at least 2 weeks before the event [ ] Bring a portable iron for applying patches to aprons during the event

 ### Chores